Machilipatnam: Religious worship

 There are many religions with worship centers in and around the city, such as Panduranga Temple at Chilakalapudi, Agastheeswara Temple etc. Dattashram is a pilgrimage site on the coast and home to ancient Shiva and Datta temples.
 Manginapudi is popularly known as "Datta Rameswaram" due to the consecration of 12 wells for bathing (recalling those at Rameswaram).

 Shia Muslims

-Machilipatnam is home to the largest Shia population in the entire state of Andhra Pradesh.
-There are more than a hundred Astanas/Imambargahs (Moharram ritual places).The famous chest beatings happen on Ashura in the Koneru Centre circle, attracting thousands of mourners and visitors from other religions.There are Imambargahs that are more than 600 years old, such as the Zari Astana, Baraimam Astana, Naqla Astana, etc. The Baraimam Alam is taken out for procession around streets of Machilipatnam, a night before Ashura and the Krishna district police offers dhati (A cloth) to the Alam.
-Hundreds of Shia Muslims from Hyderabad, Chennai, Bangalore, Visakhapatnam visit Chehlum Astana for the 17th Safar of Islamic Calendar, where Hazrat Abbas(as)'Arabaeen attracts millions of mourners from across South Asia.
+Machilipatnam is home to the largest Shia Muslim population in the entire state of Andhra Pradesh.
+The city hosts more than a hundred Astanas/Imambargahs (which are places for Moharram rituals).
+The famous chest beating ceremonies happen on Ashura in the Koneru Centre circle, attracting thousands of mourners and visitors from other religions.
+There are Imambargahs that are more than 600 years old, such as the Zari Astana, Baraimam Astana, Naqla Astana, and others.
+The Baraimam Alam is taken out for procession through the streets of Machilipatnam, a night before Ashura. and the Krishna district police offers a dhati (cloth) to the Alam.
+Hundreds of Shia Muslims from Hyderabad, Chennai, Bangalore, and Visakhapatnam visit the Chehlum Astana for the 17th Safar of the Islamic calendar, where Hazrat Abbas's Arabaeen attracts thousands of mourners from across South Asia.